 The Dart 10k was the first, and is arguably the finest, 10k swim on the open water calendar, growing from 200 to 1600 swimmers a year over ten years.
 The course of the Dart 10K is a unique journey punctuated by landmarks such as the Cormorant Tree, the white rock, Sharpham boathouse and Bow Creek.
 It’s supported by volunteers from the local and swimming community, who make it one of the most special events in the swimming calendar.
-It’s a journey, not a race – we have some fast swimmers, skins swimmers, disabled swimmers, newbies, butterfly swimmers, leisurely swimmers – whatever the level, there’s room for everyone in the river.
+It’s a journey, not a race – there are fast swimmers, skins swimmers, swimming families (everyone 16 and over is welcome), disabled swimmers, newbies, butterfly swimmers, leisurely swimmers – whatever the level, there’s room for everyone in the river.

 The swim is assisted by river flow, but swimmers should still train to swim 10km.
 All swimmers will need to be acclimatised to outdoor swim temperatures by the day, and to have experience of chop and open water.

 This event was created by Kate Rew from The OSS and passed on to Swim Collective in 2022.
 Swim Collective are the event arm of The OSS’s longstanding charity partner Level Water, who provide discounted swim lessons to children with disabilities.
 The OSS is proud to have been a part of Level Water raising over £250k in 2023 via the Swoosh, Boomerang and Dart10k.
 Please head to Swim Collective for ticket and event queries – we will also keep members informed via elsewhere and on social media – we hope to see you there!